Home office tax deduction: Who qualifies and how to calculate it

 If you use this simplified option, you can multiply the allowable square footage of your office by a rate of $5.
 The maximum footage allowed is 300 square feet, meaning the maximum deduction is $1,500.
 This option will save you time because it simplifies how you figure and claim the deduction.
 It will also make it easier for you to keep records.

-The IRS is interested in:
+The Internal Revenue Service (IRS) is interested in:

-• Where your home office is located
+• The location of your home office

 Why the location of the home office matters

 The IRS uses several factors to determine whether your home office is officially part of your personal residence.
-A tax professional can help you determine and answer this question because it will affect your tax return.
+A Block Advisors tax professional can help you determine and answer this question because it will affect your tax return.

 • If your home office is part of your personal residence, you’ll pay less (or possibly nothing) on the profits you make from your home sale.
-The profit you make from the home sale will be excluded from taxes (up to $250,000 for a single filer and $500,000 for married taxpayers filing jointly) for taxpayers that used the home as a personal residence for at least two of the five years before the home sale.
+The profit you make from the home sale will be excluded from taxes (up to $250,000 for a single filer and $500,000 for married taxpayers filing jointly) for taxpayers who used the home as a personal residence for at least two of the five years before the home sale.

 Consider the yearly home office depreciation deduction

-The deduction method you choose matters especially when it comes to the yearly home office depreciation deduction.
+The deduction method you choose matters when it comes to the yearly home office depreciation deduction.
 Depreciation allows for your property’s decrease in value due to normal wear and tear.
-If you claim home office expenses using the actual expense method, you deduct depreciation if you have a profit.
+If you claim home office expenses using the actual expense method, you deduct depreciation if you have profit.
 Under the safe harbor method, you don’t.

 • If you used the actual expense method to claim home office expenses, you’ll owe taxes on all the depreciation you’ve deducted or could have deducted if you had a profit.
 This is called “recapture of depreciation,” and you can’t exclude it from taxes.